shidktbw/pixaiAPI/README.md

 imageurlurl = client.getTaskById(startGeneration)
 image = client.DownloadImage(imageurlurl)
 ```

 ## ⛏️How is work (short)
 Due to the unofficial nature of the API, the approach to image generation deviates from standard methods

 1. Send `createGenerationTask` to initiate image generation
-2. Receive `generationId` as acknowledgment.
+2. Receive `generationId` as acknowledgment

 To track the progress or retrieve the generated image, use the getTaskById endpoint, passing in your generationId